What is a Rogue Wave?

 A window into the world of the scientists who study rogue waves for a living, largely on behalf of international shipping and oil platform companies: Scientific conferences and Modeling a rogue wave; is it possible?

 The brief text here is actually about the camera used to make the shot, but it’s worth a click to see the shot: big ship in BIG wave

 A BBC news story analyzing the sinking of a ship by waves that were deadly because they were the same length as the ship: BBC on sinkings

-A student expedition to a wave-beaten peninsula proves that the umpteenth wave can be much bigger than the ones before: Almost scary
+A student expedition to a wave-beaten peninsula proves that the umpteenth wave can be much bigger than the ones before Almost scary

-An account of the QEII’s encounter with something real, real big:
+An account of the QEII’s encounter with something real, real big: QEII’s storm encounter

-And account of the 61-foot Sorcery’s encounter with “A freight train: There was no time to react.
+And an account of the 61-foot Sorcery’s encounter with “A freight train: There was no time to react.
 As the starboard locker emptied onto me, the engine, which had been battery charging, kicked off.
 I piledrived into the amazingly white surface of the overhead, right where the cabin sole used to be; the port lockers emptied out.
-Sometime in between it seemed that a wave had washed through into the forepeak, but I barely noticed it.
+Sometime in between, it seemed that a wave had washed through into the forepeak, but I barely noticed it.
 Everything was very, very vague, and I sat buried in cans and boxes on the cabin sole watching black stuff run down my arms.
-The whole world kep going in a barrel roll, and the noise was like being in a cement mixer.
-The first definite sounds that penetrated the chaos were piercing screems from on deck, then a sound of “Man Overboard, Man Overboard, Man Overboard”.
+The whole world kept going in a barrel roll, and the noise was like being in a cement mixer.
+The first definite sounds that penetrated the chaos were piercing screams from on deck, then a sound of “Man Overboard, Man Overboard, Man Overboard”.
 One yacht’s trial

 Info about the Coastal Data Information Program (CDIP), which measures, analyzes, archives, and disseminates coastal environment data for use by coastal engineers, planners, and managers as well as scientists and mariners.
 A West Coast deal at CDIP